Elke König: President of BaFin, 2012–2014

 In January 2012, König was the successor of Jochen Sanio as president of the Federal Financial Supervisory Authority (BaFin) in Bonn.
 The formal handover took place on 24 January 2012 in Frankfurt.

-In her capacity as president of BaFin, König also served as member of the Financial Stability Board.
+In her capacity as president of BaFin, König also served as a member of the Financial Stability Board.
 During her time in office, BaFin escalated an investigation into possible manipulation of the euro interbank offered rate (Euribor) to include a special probe of German banks.

 In 2013, König and Claudia Buch were cited by German media as contenders for a post on the Executive Board of the European Central Bank that eventually went to Sabine Lautenschläger.
 In late 2014, König resigned from her post at BaFin; her successor was Felix Hufeld who took office in 2015.

 Chair of the SRB, 2014–2023

-By late 2014, König was nominated by Finance Minister Wolfgang Schäuble for the top job at the ESM, an EU fund designed to limit the fallout from a collapse of the banking system; at the time, Governor of the National Bank of Belgium Luc Coene as well as the former European Investment Bank head, Philippe Maystadt, were considered her contenders for the three-year mandate.
+By late 2014, König was nominated by Finance Minister Wolfgang Schäuble for the top job at the SRM, a Eurozone fund designed to limit the fallout from a collapse of the banking system; at the time, Governor of the National Bank of Belgium Luc Coene as well as the former European Investment Bank head, Philippe Maystadt, were considered her contenders for the three-year mandate.

 As Chair of the SRB, König is responsible for the management of the organisation, the work of the Board, the budget, all staff, and the Executive and Plenary sessions of the Board.
 The General Counsel, the Policy Coordination and International Relations Unit, the Communications office and the Internal Audit function report directly to her.
 In addition to her role in the EU Agency, she chairs the Resolution Steering Group of the Financial Stability Board (FSB).

 During her first term in office, König oversaw the sale of Spain's ailing Banco Popular Español to rival Banco Santander, the first wind-down of a eurozone bank under new rules aimed at reducing taxpayers’ costs when lenders fail.

 In November 2017, the European Commission proposed to extend König's mandate for five years.
 In January 2023, when König's second term expired, Dominique Laboureix succeeded her as the new chair of the SRB.